cale-pliska/sfa-lead-generator/README.md

 1. Open the page in your browser.
 2. Paste your TSV data and click **Load Data**.
-3. Provide a prompt like `Generate a short summary for {name}` and click **Process with ChatGPT**.
+3. Provide a prompt like `Generate a short summary for {name}`.
+4. Optionally specify a row index and click **Process Single Row** to test your prompt on one row.
-4. After processing, a new `result` column will appear with the output from ChatGPT.
+5. Click **Process All Rows** to run the prompt on the entire dataset.
+A new `result` column will appear with the output from ChatGPT.